Varun7860dixit/Heart-Disease-Data-Insights-Dashboard/README.md

 ---
-🙋‍♂️ Let's Connect <br>
+🙋‍♂️ Let's Connect <br><br>
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/varun-dixit-6946a6297/) or check out more of my work.
-I’m always open to feedback, collaboration, or discussion!
+I’m always open to feedback, collaboration, or discussion!<br>
 ---

 </body>